yhong/nf/README.md

 Nayuda Framework 2.0.0

-you can check about the information of this software in below http://framework.nayuda.com
+you can check about the information of this software in below \n http://framework.nayuda.com